Editor’s Note: Some offers listed in this article are no longer available.

 The bank charges a monthly maintenance fee of $5, but you can get it waived if you maintain an average daily balance of $2,500 or more.
 There’s also a $1,000 minimum deposit requirement to open the account, which can be a barrier for newer businesses.

-- Maintain an average daily balance of at least $2,500 over the first 60 days
+In both cases, you must maintain an average daily balance of at least $2,500 over the first 60 days to earn your bonus.

 One potential issue with Axos is that the bank doesn’t have any brick-and-mortar branches — it’s an online-only institution.
 So if your business works with cash deposits, this one might not be for you.
 Of course, that also goes with some of these other business savings accounts, especially if the bank doesn’t have branches where you live.
 Read our full review of Axos Business Savings.